MrEnder0/Regy-Bot/README.md

 > Regex moderation bot for Discord.

 > [!IMPORTANT]
-> Due to recent changes at Discord and actions they have taken against me Regy will no longer receive updates, bug fixes, pr dependency upgrades, sorry for the inconvenience.
+> Due to recent changes at Discord and actions they have taken against me Regy will no longer receive updates, bug fixes, or dependency upgrades, sorry for the inconvenience.

 > [!IMPORTANT]
 > Regy no longer offically hosted by me as of 1/2/24, Regy will continue to remain open source and public and is still functional currently, though no more large updates will be made to the bot.